Maxymax200/BOTW-Guide/README.md

 # BOTW-Guide
-I couldn't be bothered helping people to get and play BOTW in the alternative way so I made this.
+I couldn't be bothered helping people to get and play BOTW in the "alternative" way so I made this.
 Enjoy

 # Downloading CEMU
 Download [CEMU](https://cemu.info/releases/cemu_1.27.1.zip) and extract.